Decision to close Madrassas and Sanskrit tols flayed by Cong,

 they teach Islamic studies and the subject Arabic as a foreign language which helps many of its students become doctors and

 engineers and get employment in the Middle East countries".
-Stating the Madrassas give importance to general
+Noting the Madrassas give importance to general

 education syllabus teaching other regular subjects such as maths, science, Assamese, English, social studies, etc.,

-Maulana Karim said children from the Hindu community also studies in many of these institutions across the state, while
+Maulana Karim said children from the Hindu community also study in many of these institutions across the state, while

 a large number of others similarly were enrolled in the neighbouring West Bengal.